oncyberio/oo-game-server-starter/README.md

 - run `npm run dev` to test, the game server will start on `http://127.0.0.1:1999`.
 You can set this address in the client script to connect to the room.

+- When you're ready to publish the server code. run `npm run deploy`, this will give you an online address, you can then replace the local address in the client script.

 ## Server Logic